AnaQuant/AnaQuant/README.md

 # Hi there! 👋 I'm Ana 👩‍💻
-**Quant | ML Explorer | Curious Mind**

 🧠 **Quantitative Analyst** with 9+ years of experience in systematic trading, model development, and risk analytics across FX and fixed income markets
 🔬 PhD in Physics turned quant – with research spanning quantum optics to econophysics
-⚡ Passionate about building elegant solutions to complex problems where mathematics, finance, and machine learning meet
+⚡ Passionate about building elegant and robust solutions to complex problems where mathematics, finance, and machine learning meet
 🐍 Python enthusiast who loves to learn and share

-## 📚 Learning Mindset
-I'm a lifelong learner fascinated by how financial systems behave under uncertainty and how models can be made both robust and interpretable.
+📚 Lifelong learner fascinated by financial markets and human behaviour
-This space is where I turn curiosity into code, blending quantitative finance, statistical learning, and risk management.

 ## 🚀 Current Project